Why Him?

-Why Him? is a 2016 American buddy comedy film written and directed by John Hamburg, co-written by Ian Helfer, and starring James Franco and Bryan Cranston with Zoey Deutch, Megan Mullally, Griffin Gluck and Keegan-Michael Key in supporting roles.
+Why Him? is a 2016 American romantic comedy film directed by John Hamburg, written by Hamburg and Ian Helfer based on a story by Jonah Hill, produced by Hill, Shawn Levy, and Ben Stiller, and stars James Franco and Bryan Cranston with Zoey Deutch, Megan Mullally, Cedric the Entertainer, Griffin Gluck and Keegan-Michael Key in supporting roles.
 The film follows a father who tries to stop his daughter's immature tech-millionaire boyfriend from asking her to marry him.

 The film premiered in Los Angeles on December 17, 2016, was released by 20th Century Fox in the United States on December 23, 2016.
-It received generally negative reviews from critics, but was a financial success, grossing $118 million worldwide on a $52 million dollar budget.
+It received generally negative reviews from critics, but was a financial success, grossing $118.1 million worldwide on a $52 million budget.

 Plot

-Stanford student Stephanie Fleming invites her boyfriend Laird Mayhew over to "Netflix and chill".
-Meanwhile, back home in Grand Rapids, Stephanie's dad Ned is celebrating his 55th birthday with friends and family at an Applebee's restaurant.
-During a slideshow presentation in his honor, Stephanie drops in via webcam to congratulate him, when suddenly her boyfriend walks in on her and flashes the camera.
+Stanford student Stephanie Fleming invites her partner Laird Mayhew over to "Netflix and chill".
+Meanwhile, back home in Grand Rapids, Stephanie's dad Ned is celebrating his 55th birthday with friends and family at an Applebee's.
+During a slideshow presentation in his honor, Stephanie drops in via webcam to congratulate him, when suddenly Laird walks in on her and flashes the camera.

-Stephanie drives her family – parents Ned and Barb and younger brother Scotty – to Laird's villa to meet him.
+After picking them up at the airport, Stephanie drives her family – parents Ned and Barb and younger brother Scotty – to Laird's Silicon Valley villa to meet him.
 She explains to Ned that Laird is the CEO of a video game company, which has made him extremely wealthy.
 Laird gives the family a tour of his house, complete with curse words and inappropriate comments about Barb.
 He then reveals a large tattoo of the Flemings' Christmas card on his back, complete with "Happy Holidays" written underneath.
 In the living room is a tank with a moose filled completely with its urine.
 The basement has a bowling alley that Laird built with a mural of Ned, posed in a "crotch-chop" position.

 Ned talks to Stephanie about Laird's behavior and she asks him to give him a chance.
-Later, Laird invites Ned to go for a walk in the woods outside his house and asks Ned for his blessing to propose to Stephanie to marry him.
+Later, as Laird goes with Ned for a walk in the woods outside his house, he asks Ned for his blessing to propose to Stephanie.
 Ned is quick to say no, which completely blindsides Laird, who had been confident that Ned would say yes.
 Laird promises to win him over.